by Linda Walleshauser, on Jul 25, 2022 8:15:00 AM

 Westchester County Safe Leave

-For Westchester County, safe leave applies to employees that have worked for their employer for more than 90 days.
+For Westchester County, safe leave applies to employees that have worked for the employer for more than 90 days.

 Eligible employees are entitled to 40 hours of leave that can be used in full days or increments, and that is compensated at the normal hourly rate of the employee.